Tpessia/RabbitLight/README.md

 Messages are routed to their respective consumers using Data Annotations, similar to the `[Route("my-route")]` attribute used on AspNetCore projects.

+It also comes with Auto Scaling and Self Healing on the client side to ensure that your application is always connected to the broker, while optimizing the usage of the machine's resources with parallel processing.

-To create a consumer, you just have to:
+To create a **consumer**, you just have to:

 **1.** Create a class that inherits from `ConsumerBase`